 There is no shortage of sites to help you delve deeply into theory.
 Hunt around if the video above doesn’t do it for you.
 Moving on, one of the biggest challenges for intermediate players who’ve taken lessons in one type of music, say classical, is learning how other genres work.
 Check out the Bill Evans Minor Jazz Chords Lesson from the FreeJazzLessons YouTube video channel.

-Speaking of jazz, when a pianist masters Herbie Hancock riffs he or she knows she’s getting great.
+Speaking of jazz, when a pianist learn Herbie Hancock riffs he or she knows she’s getting great.
 There’s a whole series of Hancock-signature lessons.
 Check out Jazz Piano Lesson No. 2: Herbie Hancock Diminished Line.

 There are lots of sites for so-called master pianists.
 If you’re a master or aspire to be one, time to learn from a master—here’s pianist Kenny Werner and his video called A Master Class in Playing Jazz.